-Section 1 Introduction to ending your membership in our plan

-Ending your membership in the plan may be voluntary ' (your own choice) or involuntary (not yo our own choice): ☐ You might leave our plan because you have decide ed that you want to leave.
-Sections 2 and 1.3

-- You might leave our plan because you have decided that you want to leave.
-Sections 2 and 3 provide information on ending your membership voluntarily. - ☐ There are also limited situations where you do not choose to leave, but we are required to end your membership.
-Section 5 tells you about situations when we must end your membership.

-If you are leaving our plan, our plan must continue to provide your medical care and you will continue to pay your cost share until your membership ends.
+Section 1 Introduction to ending your membership in our plan Ending your membown choice): pership in the plan may be voluntary (your own choice) or involuntary (not your • e our plan because you have decided that you want to leave.
+Sections 2 and 3 ation on ending your membership voluntarily. limited situations where you do not choose to leave, but we are required to end nip.
+Section 5 tells you about situations when we must end your membership. our plan, our plan must continue to provide your medical care and you will ur cost share until your membership ends.
 Section 2 When can you end your membership in our plan?

-Section 2.1 You may be able to end your membership because you have Medicare and Medicaid

-Most people with Medicare can end their membership only during certain times of the year.
-Because you have Medicaid, you may be able to end your membership in our plan or switch to a different plan one time during each of the following Special Enrollment Periods:

-January to March

-April to June

-July to September

-If you joined our plan during one of these periods, you'll have to wait for the next period to end your membership or switch to a different plan.
-You can't use this Special Enrollment Period to end your membership in our plan between October and December.
-However, all people with Medicare can make changes from October 15 - December 7 during the Annual Enrollment Period.
-Section 2.2 tells you more about the Annual Enrollment Period.

-☐ Choose any of the following types of Medicare plans:

-- ° Another Medicare health plan, with or without prescription drug coverage - Original Medicare with a separate Medicare prescription drug plan - ° Original Medicare without a separate Medicare prescription drug plan - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+Section 2.1 You may be able to end your membership because you have Medicare and Medicaid Because you have Medicare can end their membership only during certain times of the year.
+Medicaid, you may be able to end your membership in our plan or switch to a time during each of the following Special Enrollment Periods: □January to Mar □April to June □July to Septem membership or sw membership in ou make changes froi an during one of these periods, you'll have to wait for the next period to end your itch to a different plan.
+You can't use this Special Enrollment Period to end your plan between October and December.
+However, all people with Medicare can moctober 15 - December 7 during the Annual Enrollment Period.
+Section 2.2 ut the Annual Enrollment Period. □Choose any of the following types of Medicare plans: ☐ Another Med dicare health plan, with or without prescription drug coverage ☐ Original Med dicare with a separate Medicare prescription drug plan ☐ Original Med dicare without a separate Medicare prescription drug plan • ose this option, Medicare may enroll you in a drug plan, unless you have opted omatic enrollment. • lisenroll from Medicare prescription drug coverage and go without "creditable" drug coverage for a continuous period of 63 days or more, you may have to pay a

-Note: If you disenroll from Medicare prescription drug coverage and go without "creditable" prescription drug coverage for a continuous period of 63 days or more, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
+Part D late enrollment penalty if you join a Medicare drug plan later.